UnpixeltGuard/pixmusic/README.md

 pixelt/pixmusic:latest
 ```

-If you don't already have a config.txt either download the template or mount the volume with :rw
+If you don't already have a `config.txt` either download the template or mount the volume with `:rw`,
+this will download the current template from github.

 Without own config.txt
 ```